mrtstr/obsidian/code/python/py dict.md

 	"C": 13,
 	"E": 14,
 }
 ```

 ## dict.update
 - overwrite all values with the values of the other dict
 - only values not present in the other dict remain unchained
+- `None` is treated like any other value

 ```python
 dict1.update(dict2)
 dict1